Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 04.23.14 UTC
+- WIB: Minggu, 1 Desember 2024 05.26.30 UTC
-- WITA: Minggu, 1 Desember 2024 05.23.14 UTC
+- WITA: Minggu, 1 Desember 2024 06.26.30 UTC
-- WIT: Minggu, 1 Desember 2024 06.23.14 UTC
+- WIT: Minggu, 1 Desember 2024 07.26.30 UTC

 Kutipan Inspiratif:
-"Xcuse me, I found something under my shoes.
-Oh its your attitude."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: attitude
+Kategori: success